PostHog/posthog.com/contents/docs/support-options.md

 * Custom legal changes if you have special requirements
 * Custom information security requirements

-While we do not automatically accept all product changes and requests, we are willing to review these for our Enterprise product only.
-For Open Source, Cloud and Scale, we do not make contractual commitments to make product changes.
+While we do not automatically accept all product changes and requests, we are willing to review these for our Enterprise customers product only.
+For other customers, we do not make contractual commitments to make product changes.

 ## Security assessment

 We have an extensive range of robust internal [security policies](/handbook/company/security) that apply to all products and cover several requirements around GDPR, SOC 2, HIPAA and CCPA.

-For Enterprise customers, we are happy to complete your own security assessment.
+For Paid customers, we are happy to complete your own security assessment.
 This can take the form of us enabling your team internally (who are responsible for information security since they are hosting the data), or it can mean us just answering questions and adapting our policies if needed.

 ## Bespoke pricing